vinaybommana/vinaybommana.github.io/_posts/2018-09-01-thoughts-about-IT.md

 *He can never love you as I did Beverly, that's for sure.*

-I thought all the one side lovers in this world think that way, and was surprised, how king captured this feeling in a 11 year old boy that subtly.
+I felt how Ben's lost fight in loving Beverly, and was surprised, how king captured this feeling in a 11 year old boy that subtly.

+Bill's and Richie's confrontation with Pennywise for the first time, The werewolf scene is so good.
+Through Richie's persepective, king captured the deadly danger that is awaiting the kids and how Bill is ready for it.

 There are several hundred such incredible scenes in the novel that are not filled with horror but with emotion.